 Lake Apopka Wildlife Drive

 11-mile drive with a chance to view native animals in their natural habitat including 174 bird species.
 The drive is open Fridays, Saturdays, and Sundays.

 Take a relaxing walk next to Lake Monroe on the palm tree-lined sidewalk at the Sanford Riverwalk.
 There’s a fun playground and a splash pad ($2 per person; free on the first Friday of every month) at Fort Mellon Park.
 Hop aboard the free trolley that offers multiple stops along the Riverwalk and Historic Downtown Sanford.

 Old Town Car Cruises

-Hot rods, street rods, antiques and muscle cars roll down the street at Old Town in Kissimmee a few nights every week.
+Hot rods, street rods, antiques, and muscle cars roll down the street at Old Town in Kissimmee a few nights every week.
 They also have free outdoor movies for families on Sunday evenings.

 To keep up with the latest news on deals, discounts, and free events in Central Florida, sign up for the Orlando on the Cheap newsletter and follow us on Facebook and Instagram.
 If you have an event to share, submit it to our Orlando calendar.